opensearch-project/k-NN/sandbox/README.md

 }
 ```

-Engine parameters do **not** go in the core `MethodParameter` enum; that enum is only for parameters the
+Engine parameters do **not** go in the core `MethodParameter` enum; that enum is only for parameters core
-core itself owns.
+itself owns.

-### Native service (native tenants only)
+### Native service

 A `NativeEngineService` implementation, typically extending `AbstractNativeEngineService` from
-`:sandbox:common` (which supplies descriptive `UnsupportedOperationException`s for undeclared operations),
+`:sandbox:common` (which throws a descriptive `UnsupportedOperationException` for operations the tenant
-adapts each of the 8 lifecycle ops onto a static JNI binding class. `JNIService` hands the tenant
+does not implement), adapts the lifecycle ops onto a static JNI binding class. `JNIService` hands the
-the raw method-parameters map: the tenant handles its own tuning parameters (e.g. thread counts), and the
+tenant the raw method-parameters map: the tenant handles its own tuning parameters, and core does not
-core does not pre-extract `INDEX_THREAD_QTY` for tenants.
-The binding class loads its library through
-the core loader:
+pre-extract `INDEX_THREAD_QTY` for tenants.
+The binding class loads its library through the core loader:

 ```java
 static {